New Patients (972) 382-6855

 How do I stop snoring?

-Some people benefit from snore strips on their noses if they have nasal obstructions.
-Losing weight will help open the airway and decrease snoring.
-Alcohol consumption and drugs meant to help us sleep also increase snoring.
+Some people find that snore strips on their noses help if they have nasal blockages.
+Losing weight can help open the airway and reduce snoring.
+Drinking alcohol and taking sleep aids can actually make snoring worse.

 Dental oral appliances can hold the lower jaw forward.
-Oral appliances open the airway to allow a person to breathe easier and reduce snoring.
-They are much like a sports mouthguard or a retainer you wear at night.
-Snore guards also help many people stop snoring in this manner.
+This helps open the airway, making it easier to breathe and reducing snoring.
+These appliances are like a sports mouthguard or a retainer you wear at night.
+Snore guards also help many people stop snoring this way.

-What people do not realize is that snoring is a warning noise produced by the force of air through a narrowed upper airway.
+What people don’t realize is that snoring is a warning noise produced by the force of air through a narrowed upper airway.
 The collapse of the soft tissue in the back of the throat causes it.
 It is an indication that there is a problem with normal breathing.
-Any time we cannot get enough oxygen into our system, we have a problem.
+If we don’t get enough oxygen, it’s a problem.

 The snorer is never awake enough to remember or be aware of these episodes.
-This can happen a few times per night, to several hundred times per night.
-The result is the snorer cannot get into a deep sleep where we feel rested and rejuvenated in the morning.
+This can happen a few times per night to several hundred times per night.
+The result is the snorer cannot get into a deep sleep where we feel rested and recharged in the morning.
 This is sleep apnea.

 Do I have Central Sleep Apnea or Obstructive Sleep Apnea?